Skip to content

 Weight Capacity

-It’s important to get a bathroom safety aid that easily supports your weight, to ensure safety and stability.
+It’s important to get a bathroom safety aid that easily supports your weight to ensure safety and stability.
 Check the weight capacity of each of our bathroom aids in the chart above.

 Stability

-While all our safety rails and toilet seats provide stable support, some designs are more heavy duty than others.
-Our Newest Safety Rail design features an added horizontal support bar to eliminate any wobble during use.
+Our newest safety rail design features an added horizontal support bar to eliminate any wobble during use.
 A few other helpful stability tips include:

 • Handrails provide even more stability